oreillyross/coding-patterns/README.md

     current = current.next
   return head
 ```
+#### Union find data structure

+These are also known as Disjoint sets.
+This data structure can be used to detect a cycle in a graph.

+- Union find is a **forest of trees**, so asically we have a bunch of trees.
+- Follow the union by **rank (height)** process to get a more balanced union of trees.
+- Union find doesnt accurately reflect the underlying structure.

+To determine if there is a cycle, if you connect edges, and they are already connected in your union find DS, then you have a cycle.

+see **union_find.py** file to see implementation.

 #### Floyds cycle finding algorithm

 This algo uses the two pointer pattern on a linked list to detect if there is a cycle.